-Five Building Blocks for Award Winning Show Design
+Five Building Blocks for Award-Winning Show Design

 Rick Lunt, Director, Evolution (UT)

-One must first determine if the design will have a storyline, theme, or typical Midwestern show with five songs.
+We first determine if the design will have a storyline, theme, or typical Midwestern show with five songs.
 Having designed each of the above show styles, I have determined five building blocks that will aid in providing an award-winning show choir set design.

 A Technical Designer’s Planning Process